Information for suppliers

 Rural Northwest Health is committed to the health purchasing policies issued by Health Purchasing Victoria (HPV) that became mandatory on July 1, 2016.
 More information on procurement reform including a link to the HPV policies can be found on the HPV website.

-Procurement Complaints Management outlines the procedure that Rural Northwest Health uses to respond to a procurement activity or process complaint.
+The Procurement Complaints Procedure document outlines the procedure that Rural Northwest Health uses to respond to a procurement activity or process complaint.

 Gifts, Benefits and Hospitality in Procurement Employees engaged in procurement activities shall at all times conduct their responsibilities ethically and with integrity, in accordance with the organisation’s Code of Conduct, Financial Code of Practice and related policies and guidelines, so as to promote public confidence in the integrity of our procurement processes.